BioDesign-Automation-Consortium/iwbda-website/content/authors/iwbda-2024/_index.md

 #  description: The COMBINE 2022 meeting is organised by Dagmar Waltemath and Matthias König.
 #  link: ../people/

-#topics:
+topics:
-#- Design methodologies for synthetic biology
+- Design methodologies for synthetic biology
-#- Standardization of biological components
+- Standardization of biological components
-#- Biosecurity in lab automation processes
+- Biosecurity in lab automation processes
-#- Biopreparedness through bio-design automation
+- Biopreparedness through bio-design automation
-#- Artificial intelligence and machine learning in synthetic biology
+- Artificial intelligence and machine learning in synthetic biology
-#- Computer aided design tools and automation for engineering biology
+- Computer aided design tools and automation for engineering biology
-#- Biofoundries and their impact on synthetic biology
+- Biofoundries and their impact on synthetic biology
-#- Formalized protocol capture
+- Formalized protocol capture
-#- Design Build Test Case studies
+- Design Build Test Case studies
-#- Synthetic Biology education and outreach
+- Synthetic Biology education and outreach
-#- Impact of Large Language Models in Bio Design

 #featuredtheme:
 #- Biosecurity